crazy-dhanush/git/readme.md

 Git practice section

-This is change from feature branch
+# This is change from feature branch
+# This is from a new commant from a feature